NYC Industrial Waterfront Project

 - US EPA Grant Award

-To assist small manufacturing businesses, US EPA developed two guidance documents focused on good housekeeping practices, environmentally preferable products, record keeping, storage, and spill preparedness:
+To assist small manufacturing businesses, US EPA developed two guidance documents (link leaves DEC's website) focused on good housekeeping practices, environmentally preferable products, record keeping, storage, and spill preparedness:

 - Best Management Practices to Mitigate Toxics and Implement a Greening Program for Small Manufacturing Businesses (PDF)